MotoStatz

 How did the BMW S1000RR achieve such engine-performance supremacy?

-Rivals such as Honda’s 2008+ CBR1000RR and the GSX-R1000 had better engines for the road as they provided more acceleration lower in the rpm range due to haveing more torque lower down.
+Rivals such as the 2008+ Honda CBR1000RR and the GSX-R1000 offered better road engines.
+They delivered stronger acceleration lower in the rev range thanks to more usable torque.

-Despite this, the BMW S1000RRs’s 185 horsepower at the rear wheel could not be ignored.
-It just destroyed everything at the time.
+Despite this drawback, the S1000RR’s 185 horsepower at the rear wheel could not be ignored.
+It simply destroyed everything else on the road at the time.

-What BMW released to the public was effectively a race engine.
+What BMW released to the public was effectively a race engine in road-legal form.

 Gen 1 BMW S1000RR in-gear acceleration

-While this lack of bottom-end versus its immediate rivals might have shown up on the road and under more sedate riding conditions, on the track it was meaningless where engines if used properly, rarely drop below 8000 rpm on all but the slowest of corners.
+While this lack of bottom-end torque compared with its immediate rivals might have shown up on the road under more sedate riding conditions, on the track it was largely meaningless.

-Either way, the BMW S1000RR engine was dominant on the road and track in almost any competitive situation and still matches or beats bikes that are much newer.
+Either way, the BMW S1000RR engine was dominant on both road and track in almost any competitive situation, and it still matches or beats many much newer bikes today.

-Taking a closer look at our Dyno chart the S1000RR makes a hugely impressive 185 hp at the wheels, which is still right up there even today.
+Taking a closer look at the dyno chart, the S1000RR produces a hugely impressive 185 hp at the wheels, a figure that still ranks highly even today.

-Remarkably the BMW S1000RRs dyno curve looks eerily like the 2015 Yamaha YZF-R1 curve, a bike that was Yamaha’s response to the dominant BMW S1000RR.
+Remarkably, the BMW S1000RR’s dyno curve looks eerily similar to that of the 2015 Yamaha YZF-R1, the bike Yamaha built as a direct response to the dominant S1000RR.

-The BMW S1000RR’s engine pretty much remained the same peak horsepower right through its 10-year life-cycle but later models benefited from more power and torque lower in the rev ranges through fuelling, cam and exhaust trickery.
+The S1000RR’s engine stayed largely the same in peak horsepower throughout its ten-year life cycle, but later models gained more power and torque lower in the rev range thanks to improved fuelling, camshafts, and exhaust changes.

-The BMW S1000RR was a class-leading engine 10 years ago, and it still makes more power than a 17-19 CBR1000RR and is equal if not a tad under many 2021 models in terms of power and torque.
+The BMW S1000RR was a class-leading engine ten years ago, and it still makes more power than the 2017-2019 CBR1000RR while matching or coming very close to many 2021 models in both power and torque.

-It’s an amazing achievement from BMW that came into the Superbike world and with a first attempt put a stock engine that was 10 years ahead of its time in terms of performance.
+It remains an amazing achievement: BMW entered the superbike world and, on its first attempt, delivered a stock engine that was a full decade ahead of its time in terms of performance.

 BMW S000RR Acceleration Review